a-t-richard/a-t-richard.github.io/content/_index.md

 I’m currently interested in Artificial Intelligence development and application in Healthcare contexts, such as: Natural Language Processing of medical reports, Computer Vision on CT Scans, and analyses of clinical data in general.
-But I’m also interested in connected subjects such: as Patient Privacy in AI, Ethics of the Algorithms, eXplainable AI, and more recently AI Environmental Sustainability.
+In addition, I’m also interested in connected subjects such: as Patient Privacy, Ethics of the Algorithms, eXplainable AI, and more recently AI Environmental Sustainability.